KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/20-weapon-tool-of-power.md

 The Entropic path is to forge the **Aggressor Blade**—a tool of ego and control that multiplies fragmentation.

 The veracious warrior of Resonance wields discernment, not domination.
-Their weapon serves not conquest, but **Restoration (Coherence)**—the cutting of falsehood so veracity may breathe again.
+Their weapon serves not conquest, but **Restoration (Coherence)**—the cutting of deception so veracity may breathe again.

 ---